Quietek/SaveSync/README.md

     $ python SteamSync.py --sync

 If you want to add a non-Steam game to the database or specify a custom save path for an existing non-Steam game, use the --add command line argument.
-Note that you should only need to use the first one, unless you have your games installed in an unexpected location (Wine games not installed via proton into compatdata or via wine into $HOME/Games, and game saves that are located outside the your home directory)
+Note that you should only need to use the first one, unless you have your games installed in an unexpected location (This generally includes Wine games not installed via proton into compatdata or via wine into $HOME/Games, game saves that are located outside your home directory, and emulator saves located outside of the default path)

-    $ python SteamSync.py --add title={ INSERT TITLE HERE } path={ INSERT PATH TO SAVE FILE(s) HERE }
+    $ python SteamSync.py --add 'title={ INSERT TITLE HERE }' 'path={ INSERT PATH TO SAVE FILE(s) HERE }'
-    $ python SteamSync.py --add gameid={ INSERT GAMEID HERE } path= { INSERT PATH TO SAVE FILE(s) HERE }
+    $ python SteamSync.py --add 'gameid={ INSERT GAMEID HERE }' 'path={ INSERT PATH TO SAVE FILE(s) HERE }'

 If you want to get a list of games in the database, which includes all known GameIDs and AppID's, use the --list command line argument.